Meet Amanda:

 The feelings of alienation are great.
 I realized quickly most of my friends, family & much of the mental health community, although well intentioned, intensified the isolation and hopelessness.
 I needed support from a professional who could relate to my situation.”

-Amanda Asproni, M.A., on what led her to the field of affair recovery
+Amanda Asproni, M.A., LMHC, Licensed Clinical Psychotherapist on what led her to the field of affair recovery

 Education & Practicum

-Amanda holds a Master of Arts in Clinical Mental Health Counseling from Liberty University.
+Amanda is a Licensed Clinical Psychotherapist and holds a Master of Arts in Clinical Mental Health Counseling.
 She also holds a Life Coaching Certification from Coach U., an International Coach Federation accredited institution, & her Bachelor of Arts in Communications from DePaul University.

 Experience & Involvement

-Amanda has been working in the field of affair recovery since 2011 when she began facilitating groups with affairrecovery.com, and is mentored by founder, Rick Reynolds, LCSW, one of America’s foremost authorities on affair recovery, compulsive sexual behavior & marital intimacy.
+Amanda began coaching in the field of affair recovery in 2012, she facilitated groups with affairrecovery.com, and has worked with founder, Rick Reynolds, LCSW, one of America’s foremost authorities on complex trauma, compulsive sexual behavior, childhood sexual abuse & relationship intimacy since 2010.

-Amanda is a member of the Society for the Advancement of Sexual Health (SASH), a nonprofit multidisciplinary organization dedicated to scholarship, training, and resources for promoting sexual health and overcoming problematic sexual behaviors.
-Amanda also has Level 1 and Level 2 trauma training in the Emotional Transformation Therapy International Association (ettia.org).
+Along with running her own private practice, Amanda is a member of the International Association for Relational Psychoanalysis and Psychotherapy.
+She was a committee member with the Society for the Advancement of Sexual Health (SASH), a nonprofit multidisciplinary organization dedicated to scholarship, training, and resources for promoting sexual health and overcoming problematic sexual behaviors.
+Amanda also is a member of the Emotional Transformation Therapy International Association and has Level 1 and Level 2 trauma training in Emotional Transformation Therapy.